Checked with version: 2017.3

 Center Offset: This is used to define where the centre of the Damageable is (an offset of (0,0,0) means it is on the GameObject position).
-Used to compute distance to Damager.
+Used to compute distance to the Damager.

-On Die: Events triggered when the object** **
+On Die: Events triggered when the GameObject's health is depleted.

 Persistent Type: See Persistent Data